joshuaalmari/microsoft-powerbi-analyst-professional-certificate/2-harnessing-the-power-of-data-with-powerbi/module-2-the-right-tools-for-the-job/module-2-the-right-tools-for-the-job.md

-# 🛠️ Module 2: The Right Tools for the Job
+# 🛠️ Module 2: The Right Tools for the Job (Data Acquisition & Transformation)

-This module focuses on the critical backend processes of data analysis: identifying the right data, bringing it into the system (Ingestion), and cleaning it for analysis (Transformation).
+This module focuses on the critical backend processes of data analysis: identifying the right data, bringing it into the system (Ingestion), managing storage architectures, and cleaning it for analysis (Transformation).
 It introduces the **ETL** framework and **Microsoft Power Query** as the primary tool for shaping data.

 ---